codephillip/adidastest-docs-repo/docs/productiontest.rst

 ~~~~~~~~~~~~~~~~

 * Load postman collection by either using this https://www.getpostman.com/collections/b96169c29eb5a9ec6219 or loading the ``Adidas.postman_collection.json`` inside the ``docs`` folder
-* Signup with parameters required.
+* Signup with any sample credentials
 * Sigin with username and password
 * Copy ``access`` token and add it to the postman environment variable ``JWT`` or copy paste it manually into the Authorization header as ``JWT eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9foobar``